 European earwigs should be considered beneficial as they feed on many plant pests, such as aphids, mites and insect eggs.
-Earwigs hide during the day and roam to eat at night.
+Earwigs are nocturnal and roam to eat at night and are attracted to lights.
 They occasionally feed on flower blossoms and garden vegetables but this damage is usually minimal.
+To a large extent, the earwigs are a scavenger, feeding on decaying plant and animal matter.

 For more information, see the following Colorado State University Extension fact sheet(s).